volusion/element/content/references/proptypes.md

 }
 ```

-The above example is the recommended method for setting default dates as it will use the date the block is added as the starting point.
+The above example is the recommended method for setting default dates as it will use the date the block is added to the page as the starting point.

 ### editorFull